-- (a) a person was named in Annex I to the EU Central African Republic Regulation immediately before the relevant date, and - (b) the person is a designated person immediately before the relevant date, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is a reference to the date on which the person was so named.
+- (a) a person was named in Annex I to the EU Sudan Regulation immediately before the relevant date, and - (b) the person is a designated person immediately before the relevant date, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is a reference to the original listing date.

-(2) Where, immediately before the relevant date, a person was named by the Security Council or the Committee for the purposes of paragraph 32 of resolution 2134, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is to be read as a reference to the date on which the person was so named.
+(2) Where, immediately before the relevant date, a person was named by the Security Council or the Committee for the purposes of paragraph 3(c) of resolution 1591, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is to be read as a reference to the date on which the person was so named.